Back to the FAQ

 Was Kelly Moffett granted immunity from prosecution?

-When Kelly Moffett came forward in September 2000 to repudiate her earlier statements about the murder of Anastasia WitbolsFeugen and implicate Byron Case as the killer, she also implicated herself as an accessory to the murder.
-In having given false information to the Jackson County Sheriff's Department (her story that Anastasia had jumped out of Justin Bruton's car at a stop light and had walked away from there), Kelly could have been charged with Obstruction of Justice and Accessory to Murder.(1)
+When Kelly Moffett came forward in September 2000 to repudiate her earlier statements about the murder of Anastasia WitbolsFeugen and implicate Byron Case as Anastasia's killer, she simultaneously implicated herself as an accessory to the murder after the fact.
+In having given false information to the Jackson County Sheriff's Department in her statements during the first year following the murder -- her story that Anastasia had jumped out of Justin Bruton's car at a stop light and had walked away from there -- she could have been charged with Obstruction of Justice and Accessory to Murder.1

-In exchange for her testimony at Case's trial, Kelly received immunity for her own role in the coverup,(2) but she was still required to describe in detail her actions and her subsequent descent into alcoholism and drug abuse.
+In exchange for her testimony at the trial, the Moffett received immunity for her own role in the coverup,2 but was still required to describe in detail her actions and her subsequent descent into alcoholism and drug abuse.

 In nearly all situations involving a prosecution witness receiving immunity, the witness has made the deal to avoid prosecution or incarceration for something for which they are already facing charges or sentencing.
-What made this situation unique was the fact that Kelly Moffett came forward with her incriminating information with no charges pending, threatened, or likely.
+What made this situation unique was the fact that the accuser came forward with her incriminating information with no charges against her pending, threatened, or likely.
 The risk involved was entirely hers.

-Unlike Byron Case, Kelly Moffett specifically sought immunity for the crimes to which she admitted in her statement, and was granted it in a court; Case got a limited promise from an assistant prosecutor not to use information from a specific interview against him.
+Unlike Byron Case, Moffett specifically sought immunity for the crimes to which she admitted in her statement, and was granted it in a court in exchange for her testimony; Case only received a limited promise from an assistant prosecutor not to use information gained from one specific interview against him.

 Top of page